mmlynari/LAr_scripts/HCal_scripts/README.md

 Simulate 10k events for each energy point, you can launch the simulations jobs on lxbatch [launch_condor_ddsim.sh](https://github.com/mmlynari/LAr_scripts/blob/main/HCal_scripts/run_simulation/launch_condor_ddsim.sh).
 An example of a script to make resolution plots using cells information can be found here: [perfPlots_HCal_cells_only.py](https://github.com/mmlynari/LAr_scripts/blob/main/HCal_scripts/plotting_scripts/perfPlots_HCal_cells_only.py).
 One can also compare cells and clusters performance, the script it [perfPlots_HCal_clusters_cells.py](https://github.com/mmlynari/LAr_scripts/blob/main/HCal_scripts/plotting_scripts/perfPlots_HCal_clusters_cells.py)
 Note that the clustering parameters might need some tuning (e.g. size of the SW).
+More scripts for performance plots can be found in (LAr_scripts)[https://github.com/BrieucF/LAr_scripts], but these scripts are not supported anymore.

 ## Running the simulation
-Outdated scripts to run the simulation locally or on lxbatch can be found in the simulation_scripts directory, both for standalone HCal and combined ECal+HCal simulation.
+Scripts to run the simulation on lxbatch can be found in the [simulation_scripts](simulation_scripts) directory, for standalone HCal (change the xml file if you want to run the combined ECal+HCal simulation).

-New how-to to run the simulation below from Archil (Nov 2024)
+Below is the how-to for running the simulation locally from Archil (Nov 2024).
+NOTE: As of December 2024, all updates were pushed to main k4geo and k4Rec directories, so these can be cloned instead of Archil's github and nightly release can be used.

 ### Setup the environment (I am working with the stable release 2024-10-03):
 ```